Florida Car Insurance

 These are the minimum Florida car insurance coverage requirements, but you should choose the coverage you need when getting an auto quote.
 If you need help determining how much coverage you need you can use our Coverage Calculator.

-Please note bodily injury liability and uninsured motorist coverages may be waived.
-Even though, BI is not a required coverage in FL, failure to have this coverage in place at the time of an accident that results in bodily injury or property damage, will result in state mandated requirement of coverage for 3 years.
+*Please note bodily injury liability and uninsured motorist coverages may be waived.
+Although bodily injury is not a required coverage in Florida, failure to have this coverage in place at the time of an accident that results in bodily injury or property damage, will result in state mandated requirement of bodily injury coverage for the next 3 years.

-What are factors that may affect Florida car insurance rates?
+What are the factors that may impact car insurance rates in Florida?

 Car insurance rates in Florida can be influenced by a variety of factors, including individual circumstances and external variables.
 These elements can play a significant role in determining the cost of auto insurance for residents, often resulting in a wide range of premium prices.
 Let’s take a closer look at each factor: